yaagna/Verilog-programs/ALU/4 bit ALU/README.md

--ALU is an acronym of Arithmetic Logic Unit.
+- ALU is an acronym of Arithmetic Logic Unit.
--ALU is a combinational circuit that performs arithmetic and logic operations on binary numbers.
+- ALU is a combinational circuit that performs arithmetic and logic operations on binary numbers.
--It is the heart of the CPU.
+- It is the heart of the CPU.